mikegcoleman/hybrid-swarm/README.md

     ymj4gg6bnfvgc70j8r9zef593     node2               Ready               Active
     ```

-13. Move back to the `node1` node and demote the Windows node back to a worker.
+1. Move back to the `node1` node and demote the Windows node back to a worker.

-    ```
+    ```bash
     $ docker node demote winxxxxx

     Manager winxxxx demoted in the swarm.
     ```

 ## Deploying Swarm services

-While we have been using `docker run` to instantiate docker containers on our Swarm cluster, the preferred way to actually run applications is via a  [*service*](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/).
+While we use `docker run` to instantiate docker containers on a single non-clustered node, the preferred way to actually run applications in a Swarm cluster is via a Docker [*service*](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/).

 Services are an abstraction in Docker that represent an application or component of an application.
 For instance a web front end service connecting to a database backend service.
 You can deploy an application made up of a single service.
 In fact, this is quite common when [modernizing traditional applications](https://goto.docker.com/rs/929-FJL-178/images/SB_MTA_04.14.2017.pdf).